What Is Compersion?10 Ways to Achieve It

 Compersion is a word that is commonly used in polyamorous communities.
 Polyamory compersion isn’t the only form of consensual non-monogamy.
 Look at all the other forms as well.
 Don’t believe that non-monogamous people never feel jealous.

 One psychologist who did doctoral research on compersion and jealousy, Joli Hamilton, says monogamous people might not feel compersion.
-But she adds that “I have found many monogamous people can identify compersion once they know how to name it.”
+But she adds, “I have found many monogamous people can identify compersion once they know how to name it.”

 Can monogamous people feel compersion?